aburch/simutrans/simutrans/readme.txt

 simutrans -screensize 900x400

-More general the syntax is -screensize WIDTHxHEIGHT where width and height are integral values separated by a small x This format is strict.
+More general the syntax is -screensize WIDTHxHEIGHT where width and height are integral values separated by a small x.
+This format is strict.
 Simutrans will not tolerate spaces or other format elements.